yourwelcomematt/final-project-web-app/README.md

 8. username: yucheng; password: yucheng

 Additionally:
-There are a few instances of use of var - we understand this is not best practice in this course however we had trouble with using let.
+There are a few instances of use of var - we understand that this is not best practice in this course, however we had some trouble when using let.

-We do apologise sincerly...
+We do apologise sincerely...